Frisian Towns and Lakes

 After the varied landscape in Gaasterland you will reach Stavoren, the oldest town in Friesland.
 Continue up the coast of Lake IJsselmeer, remembering it’s amazing history and enjoying the stunning views.
 Pass through the towns of Hindeloopen (world famous for its painted furniture), Workum and Makkum (known for its pottery) and find out about the history of these pretty towns.
 End the day in Harlingen, a harbour and trading town directly connected to the sea.

-Today’s trip will take you along the Frisian coast of the Wadden Sea.
+Today's trip will take you through a landscape of dikes and villages, located on mounds that have been created during the past 600 years by the reclamation of the Wadden Sea.
 The edges of the shallow Wadden Sea are characterised by mud-flats with specialised vegetation that can cope with the salty tide seeping in twice a day between the mud banks.
 This landscape has always been shaped primarily by the sea.
 However, man has built dikes and terps to try to keep the sea out.
 In the afternoon, follow the River Dokkumer Ee all the way to compact and friendly Leeuwarden, the interesting capital of Friesland Province.
+This city was the Cultural Capital of Europe in 2018.

 On your last cycling day, you will leave the monuments and cultural highlights of Leeuwarden to set off south.
 This part of Friesland is known as It Lege Midden (the empty centre).
 We hope you will enjoy the vastness and emptiness as well as the beauty of today’s scenery.
 It is low-lying peat country, with scattered lakes in the holes in the landscape where peat was dug up centuries ago for use as fuel (turf).
 Your main stop will be the bustling water sports village of Grouw where you might like to pause at a waterside cafe for a bite of one of the sweet Frisian specialties.